gagan-gaurav/ElasticsearchSync-Service/README.md

 ## Step 4: Setting Elasticsearch on EC2

 Create an EC2 instance.
 SSH into it.
-(Make sure to your security group has ingress for port:22 and port:9200) Install Elasticsearch RPM package -> Follow this [instructions](https://www.elastic.co/guide/en/elasticsearch/reference/current/rpm.html) for installation.
+(Make sure that your security group has inbound request open for port:22 and port:9200) Install Elasticsearch RPM package -> Follow this [instructions](https://www.elastic.co/guide/en/elasticsearch/reference/current/rpm.html) for installation.
 Grab your username(default_username="elastic") and password.